the-turing-way/the-turing-way/conferences/presentations/UKRI_cloud_2019-02-12/UKRI_cloud_demo_2019-02-12.md

 Here's a little demo repo to highlight this: https://bit.ly/2DfpZNo

 Ok, so you may not worry too much about reproducing "style" in this way, **but imagine if this was numerical**.
+Or that a suite of interacting libraries are updated and are no longer compatible.

 ## Thank You